 Rather than investing in brand-new furniture, which can be costly and wasteful, why not give your old pieces a new lease on life by having them upholstered.
 A vintage piece that's worn out from daily wear and tear will look like new or, better yet, look unique and more in line with your interior style.
 If upholstering is still too costly, then turn it into a fun weekend DIY project.
 Sand it back, and oil it or paint it a new hue.
 Have fun.

 If your room is feeling flat and lifeless, then some textured décor and homewares will add that cozy, lived-in factor.
-It could be as simple as throwing a handmade Moroccan wedding blanket across the end of your bed, adding some embellished pillows to your sofa, or tying your curtains back with some pretty tassels—this gold feather tie-back from Urban Outfitters is only $16.
+It could be as simple as throwing a handmade Moroccan wedding blanket across the end of your bed, adding some embellished pillows to your sofa, or tying your curtains back with some pretty tassels.
 Luxe for less is easier than you think.